Bogdan54/Network-Analysis-Utilities/README.md

 # Network Analysis Utilities

 ## Overview
-This repository contains tools for IP address analysis and testing proxy servers.
+This repository contains tools for some network analysis.
 The structure is organized as follows:

 - **ip-analysis:** Tools for analyzing a list of IP addresses.
   - `ip-analysis_gui.py`: Python script with a graphical user interface for IP address analysis.